Dana Skelley OBE (Chair)

 Peronel is Head of Collections and Exhibitions at Bletchley Park Trust, responsible for research, exhibitions, collections, buildings and archaeology.
 Previously, Peronel was Head of Content Development at the Natural History Museum, where she led content across the entire public offer.
 A senior museum manager, her experience covers exhibition and interpretation development, collections management, and communicating scientific and technical content to diverse audiences.
 Peronel holds an MA in Biological Sciences from the University of Oxford, and an MSc in Science Communication from Imperial College London.

 Nick joined the Board of the Brunel Museum in 2019.
 He brings a range of business experience having worked on major infrastructure programmes across the UK.
-He is currently focussed on the 4-Lines Modernisation project for London Underground.
 Nick comes from a heavy engineering background, working in a variety of shipyards throughout the delivery of the Royal Navy’s current flagship, HMS Queen Elizabeth.
-A Naval Architect by training, Nick has been inspired by the engineering accomplishments of the Brunels and wants to share his skills and experience to develop a new generation of young Engineering experts.
+He is currently Chief Executive of Intermarine UK, supporting the build of Type 26 Frigates in Scotland.
+Whilst Nick is a Naval Architect by training, he has also worked across the rail industry, supporting Transport for London throughout the delivery of the Four Lines Modernisation Programme.
+Nick has been inspired by the engineering accomplishments of the Brunel’s and wants to share his skills and experience to develop a new generation of young Engineering experts.

-Maureen is a Chartered Governance Professional with over thirty years’ experience in governance and company secretarial work and has worked for a range of organisations in the public, private and charitable sectors, including Transport for London, ICSA and Age Concern England.
-In addition to acting as Secretary and Trustee of the Brunel Museum, Maureen is Secretary and Trustee of the London Parks & Gardens Trust and the Gardens Trust, and part time Secretary & Administrator of the Gas Safe Charity.
-Maureen has a BSc in Mathematics and Biophysics and an MSc in Information Science.
+Maureen is a Chartered Governance Professional with over 30 years’ experience in governance and company secretarial work.
+She has worked for a range of organisations in the public, private and charity sectors, including Transport for London, the Chartered Governance Institute and Age Concern England.
+Maureen is also Trustee & Secretary of the Brunel Museum, London Parks and Gardens, The Gardens Trust and the John Stuart Mill Institute, and Company Secretary of the Gas Safe Charity.
+She also provides governance advice and takes minutes of Board and General Committee meetings of the National Liberal Club and the Social Liberal Forum Council.
+Maureen has a BSc in Mathematics & Biophysics and an MSc in Information Science.